Call Us Map Us Text Us Email Us

 Diagnostic tests for sleep disorders usually are performed in a sleep center, but new technology may allow some sleep studies to be conducted in a doctor’s office or the patient’s home.

-Our San Francisco area office in Daly City has the benefit of Pharyngometry Technology on site.
+Our South San Francisco area office in Daly City has the benefit of Pharyngometry Technology on site.
 Sound waves are used to measure the interior spaces of the mouth and throat.
 This information is valuable in diagnosing the source of your problem, and providing the best sleep disorder treatment for you.

 Sleep Apnea Treatment